longwind48/airline-delay-prediction/scripts/dataviz.md

 ![](dataviz_files/figure-html/unnamed-chunk-8-1.png)<!-- -->
 ![](dataviz_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 Both plots have pretty clear trends.
-Within a day, average length of delay and proportion of delayed flights both fluctuate wildly in the early morning, and then climb up steadily to the delay peak around 20:00 and 21:00.
-The peaks in the morning can be misleading, considering that the effect of a single delayed flight will be quite visible on the delayed proportion, given the small number of domestic flights that take off in the early morning.
+Within a day, average length of delay and proportion of delayed flights both fluctuated wildly in the early morning, and then climbed up steadily to the delay peak around 20:00 and 21:00.
+The peaks in the morning could be misleading, considering that the effect of a single delayed flight would be quite visible on the delayed proportion, given the small number of domestic flights that took off in the early morning.
 The increasing trend of delay could be explained by the accumulated influence of delays earlier in the day.

 ---